 Inside the State House, you'll find treasures - sculptures, art, architectural details, historical artifacts - virtually everywhere that you look.

-Here are four must-see areas:
+Here are five must-see attractions:

 1. Hall of Flags